-Another fairly healthy fall treat: Baked Apples spiced with cinnamon, sweetened with brown sugar and filled with walnuts and chocolate chips.
+Another fairly healthy fall treat: Spiced Baked Apples spiced with cinnamon, sweetened with brown sugar and filled with walnuts and chocolate chips.

-I really wanted to put this post up yesterday (or this morning for most American time-zones), but for the first time in 12 months of traveling around SE Asia the internet connection was soo bad that it prevented me from blogging last night.
+I really wanted to put this post up yesterday (or this morning for most American time zones), but for the first time in 12 months of traveling around SE Asia, the internet connection was soo bad that it prevented me from blogging last night.
 I had everything ready to go, but then WordPress (among many other sites) just wouldn’t load anymore.
 So here is my belated Monday post (on Tuesday for me):

-It is hard to believe that October is already coming to an end and there are still no leaves falling or turning their colors in tropical South-East Asia.
+It is hard to believe that October is already coming to an end and there are still no leaves falling or turning their colors in tropical Southeast Asia.

 However, I don’t even have to depend on my own baking for this.
-Just last week my husband and I were happily surprised to find pumpkin loaf on the dessert menu of an Italian restaurant in Chiang Mai, Thailand.
+Just last week, my husband and I were happily surprised to find pumpkin loaf on the dessert menu of an Italian restaurant in Chiang Mai, Thailand.
 Although it was tropically modified by being served with fresh mango, still my taste buds were rejoicing in colorful autumn tunes.

 But how about a baked fall treat that doesn’t even require flour?
 I am speaking of baked apples.
 They are so easily prepared and spiced with cinnamon and brown sugar they are guaranteed to spread happy fall aromas and tastes.
 Especially for us who do not have the chance to enjoy autumn-like conditions.
 Cinnamony sweet treats like these are fun, delicious, and nostalgic.

 Now I love apple chips and also baked apples.
 However, it has to be a tart variety for me to create a perfect contrast to the sweet filling.
 The apple softens significantly during the baking process, but crunchy walnuts set the perfect texture contrast.
 With these textures in balance, it is a smooth sail to tasty.

 A tip I learned from a recipe comment, is to cut a ring into the peel around the apple to let it breath during baking.
 Otherwise the peel might burst at any spot of the apple, which usually doesn’t look as appealing as one guided ring once around.

 I only made one baked apple for myself, since my husband is not a big fan and I prefer eating them fresh and hot from the oven (one at a time).
 But I adjusted the recipe for 4 baked apples.
 So we’re good.
 Enjoy your apples and let me know how they went!

 Recipes adapted from All Recipes.